 Battleborn is the new franchise of Gearbox Software.
 After completing Borderlands 2 a new team was formed.
 Everything they had learned from creating the Borderlands games, they could put to use with Battleborn.
 Just like with the Borderlands franchise Gearbox once again wants to push themselves and create a whole new genre.
 By blending different game types they are aiming for the ultimate Hero Shooter.
 Battleborn is the reason why Gearbox Software didn’t jump to Borderlands 3.

 Battleborn is a hero shooter.
-Where Borderlands main feature was 87 bazillion guns, there were only 6 vault hunters in the game.
-With Battleborn Gearbox focusses on the heroes and there are a lot.
-As said earlier there are 5 factions:
+Where Borderlands’ main feature was 87 bazillion guns, there were only 6 vault hunters in the game.
+With the game Battleborn, Gearbox Software focuses on the heroes and there are a lot.
+As said earlier there are 5 factions in Battleborn: